Stony Brook great value

 * All charges are subject to change without notice.
 Costs may vary, depending on the meal plan and housing selected.

-Stony Brook accepts both the SUNY Application and the Common Application.
+• Stony Brook accepts the SUNY Application, the Common Application, and the Coalition Application.